pyrkamarcin/CommonDataLayer/web-admin/README.md

 Once you have NPM in your path, run `npm i` in this directory to install all package dependencies.

+This app uses [graphql-codegen][codegen] to automatically generate bindings for the CDL's GraphQL API.
+To generate the bindings, run `npx graphql-codegen` with the CDL API running.

 ## Running